 Animazement is the primary event sponsored by Educational Growth Across Oceans (EGAO), a 501(c)(3) tax exempt organization and charity.
 After 20+ years, Animazement remains the major vehicle we employ to promote our educational, cultural, and artistic mission.
 As a fully volunteer-run event, which includes our Executive and Project Directors, Administrative and Division Staff, and even our on-site Event Staff, we at Animazement depend on the generosity and goodwill of our local community and partnerships to function year after year.

 In that spirit, funding for Animazement is brought to you by… you!
 Our attendees, community, and fans!
 Ticket sales and individual charitable contributions account for the bulk of Animazement’s operational expenses.
-Additional funding is sourced from advertising revenue, sponsorships, and our valued local partners, including:
+Additional funding is sourced from advertising revenue, sponsorships.

 If you would like to support Animazement and Educational Growth Across Oceans, please consider making a charitable contribution to help us further our mission of sharing Japanese language, arts, and culture.
 Funding will be used in support of Animazement as well as other programs including scholarships and continuing education courses.
 We gratefully accept monetary donations, as well as goods (items for prizes/giveaways, computers, equipment, etc.)